 Yoga Moves MS is an organization started by Mindy Eisenberg who has been teaching yoga to students with MS for over a decade – she’s even written an amazing book full of wonderful and creative yoga adaptations.

 We spent a good portion of this class discussing how Mindy and her fellow teachers format their adaptive classes.
-One of my favorite things they told us about was how they start their 2 hours classes late.
+One of my favorite things they told us about was how they start their 2 hour class a little late.
 Yes, LATE.

 Why late?
-Because adaptive yoga is about community.
+Because the class is also about community.
 It’s a shared practice with a group of people that are each dealing with their own unique challenges and so they intentionally leave some unstructured time at the beginning of class for the students to socialize – what a great idea!
 (And for someone that is all about starting stuff on time, quite a novel concept for me to wrap my head around at first, but I love the idea!)

 I took SO much away from this conference and I can’t wait to put it to use!